How Much Does a Garage Conversion cost & does it Require Planning Permission & a Building Warrant?

 Yes, yes, yes is the short answer, as it is treated as a conversion from a garage to form a habitable space.

-A garage conversion will be treated in the same way by Building standards as say building an extension or a loft conversion would, it will need to comply with building standards Scotland.
+A garage conversion will be treated in the same way by Building standards as say building an extension or a loft conversion would, it will need to comply with building standards in Scotland.

 Below is a list of some of the main Building standards concerning Garage Conversions.